campbell17/campbell17-v2/journal/draft-untitled.md

 - The love for the game got rekindled when he started playing, and it kills me that he gets to have fun and my time is over.
 - I help out at practice sometimes and it's fun, but it probably looks sad from the outside, like someone trying to rekindle something
 - When does he get to play how he wants?
 When does encouragement turn into manipulation to fulfill vicariousness?
+- Last night they suffered their first loss of the season.
+Why did I feel just as sad afterwards, and even a little longer than he?

 Notes for next time: this is gonna be weird.
 Try to find the ending and/or surprise first before moving on with the outline.